heyitsjhu/nolocimes/README.md

 ### Deployment

-Production deployment is handled by **[TBD]**.

-**Development** deployment is handled by [Heroku](https://www.heroku.com/) and is linked to the repository's `development` branch.
-When new changes are pushed or merged to the branch—and passes the required GitHub Actions—then Heroku will automatically deploy the changes.
-Those changes will then be available for viewing [here](https://nolocimes-dev.herokuapp.com/), which may contain upcoming features that I'm currently working on but aren't yet ready for production release.
-That being said, because it is a development deployment, expect it to be potentially buggy.
+**Production** deployment is handled by [App Engine](https://cloud.google.com/appengine/docs) and is linked to the repo's `master` branch.
+When changes are made to the branch, it triggers a GitHub Action that includes steps to automatically compile the necessary environment variables—thus, not having to store it in the `app.yaml` file and exposing it on GitHub—and deploy the application to App Engine.
+The production build can be view [here](https://www.heyitsjhu.com).

-https://www.heyitsjhu.com is actually linked to heyitsjhu.github.io, where master is the build folder of this repository.
-(To be reviewed)

-Currently, there's an auto-deploy at Heroku for the development branch, whenever it's pushed to GitHub.
-(Can use as development testing? https://fierce-inlet-78360.herokuapp.com/)
+**Development** deployment is handled by [Heroku](https://www.heroku.com/) and is linked to the repo's `development` branch.
+It works very similar to the pipeline for the `master` branch, except after its GitHub Action passes, a notification/trigger is set to Heroku, where it will then retrieve, build and deploy the branch onto its platform—and can be viewed [here](https://nolocimes-dev.herokuapp.com/).
+This is likely where I'll do some UI testing outside of my local environment to ensure everything is working as expected, so it'll likely be a bit buggy, but you might find some work-in-progress features ahead of its release.

 ## Code Quality